ahmedch1/ahmedchouihi.com/web/app/themes/ahmedchouihi/PORTFOLIO_README.md

 - The design is professional and suitable for developer portfolios
 - Smooth scrolling is enabled for navigation links
 - Gallery images have fallback placeholders if files are missing
 - Company logos start in grayscale and become colored on hover
+- Dark mode preference is automatically saved and restored
+- All sections are fully responsive and work in both light and dark modes